siepie/coding-kata-csharp7/StringCalculator/README.md

 # String Calculator Kata for learning new features C# 7
-* Modified version of the well known String Calculator Kata, purpose is to use out variables, local functions and tuples
+* Modified version of the well known String Calculator Kata (http://osherove.com/tdd-kata-1/), purpose is to use out variables, local functions and tuples

 ## Before you start:
 * Try not to read ahead.